samarthrikhe/Automating-Competitor-Tracking-with-AI/README.md

 Dashboard Creation: Build a Notion dashboard to present the synthesized data in a user-friendly format, making it easy to digest and actionable.

 Autopilot Functionality: Ensure that the entire system operates on autopilot, with scheduled tasks and alerts for significant changes or insights.

+Building a full-fledged competitor intelligence system that automates these tasks involves several components with code snippets to cover each area, integrating the various tools